COSC-499-W2023/year-long-project-team-1/Ngan_Phan.md

   - Reviewed and tested PRs
   - Integrated not-yet-merged features from different PRs.
 Check out branch app-demo-temp
   - Helped team members to run the demo version
+- Modified Cognito functioning
+  - Removed extra "log in with cognito" step in nextauth
+  - Customized cognito log in UI
 - Attended peer testing session
 - Updated APIs to accomodate new video processing logic (using AWS Lambda)